sparckles/starfyre/docs/component_parser.md

 ### Feature Overview
 The `ComponentParser` is responsible for parsing `PyML` structures and ensuring that they adhere to specified rules.
 It plays a significant role in validating tags, their attributes, and their order within the component.

-## Exception Handling

-### UnknownTagError
-As part of this improvement, an `UnknownTagError` exception class has been introduced.
-This exception is raised when an unknown tag is encountered during parsing.
-It helps identify which component had the unknown tag, making debugging and troubleshooting easier.

 ### Implementation Details
 The `ComponentParser` in Starfyre is implemented as a class inheriting the `HTMLParser`.
 Here's an overview of its functionality:
 ```python